howardpchen/ink2md/README.md

     are committed to the vault.
 Generated Markdown and attachments use the same `<name>-<timestamp>` naming pattern as filesystem output to simplify cross-target automation.
+  - The Obsidian handler pulls from the configured remote before every write.
+    The repository must be clean (no uncommitted edits) or the processor will abort the run so you can resolve the local changes.
+Ensure the remote branch can be fast-forwarded—if collaborators push conflicting files the handler stops and surfaces the Git error instead of rewriting history.

 ### Google Drive OAuth setup